 Some of K’s off-the-cuff thoughts on the matter in his journals are simply wrong.
 He didn’t live to see just how much Darwinism would radically change mankind’s view of its relationship to the world, and some hypothetical scientific findings that he scoffed at have actually come to pass and be accepted as scientific orthodoxy.
 Nevertheless, his keen foresight and warnings are extremely valuable.
 I can’t help but imagine him riding on a horse through philosophy hallways across the world screaming “the natural sciences are coming!”
 The more research I do, the more the plot for this writing sample thickens.

-onthought-deactivated20130703 asked: If there is a scientist, or a philosopher, that claims science can inform judgements of right and wrong, then they bear a fundamental misunderstanding of science.
+onthought-deactivated20130703 said: If there is a scientist, or a philosopher, that claims science can inform judgements of right and wrong, then they bear a fundamental misunderstanding of science.
 It is precisely the avoidance of normative theory upon which the advocates of science have usually prided themselves.
 But of course, though I have not read them, I assume New Athiests believe their statements to be derived from positive science instead of normative theory.

 So, I think science can do a lot to inform judgments of right and wrong.
 Discovering that there is more genetic variation within so-called racial groups than across them, for example, might help to undercut the main justifications for racism, etc. Whether it can make those judgments objectively is what I have a problem assenting to.
 I have a hard time believing that sola scientia we can come to definitive answers on ethical quandaries.